 Feeling safe and secure is critical to our health, development and success.
-Feng shui aims at creating safe, healthy and harmonious environments for working and living to allow us to thrive.
+Feng shui aims at creating safe, healthy and harmonious environments for working and living to allow us to thrive as well as feel happy and secure.

 Albert Einstein asked this very potent and as always a current question: